vishnukumarkvs/notes/ccna.md

 - Terminatiors are necessary
 - break in linkage will break whole network

 Now 10 base 2 and 5 are replaced with 10baseT.
 This has RJ45 connector.
-It
+Its a UTP cable

 Bus topology is replaced by Ring Topology